diejuse/chroot_Maemo-leste_on_Android/README.md

 5- Now you can install apps using Hildon Application Manager.
 ## Extra notes.
 1. It is possible there is errors about needed publick keys.
 In that case  we'll get all public keys (.asc files) from https://maedevu.maemo.org:
     -     wget -O - https://maedevu.maemo.org/testing-key.asc | apt-key add -
     -     wget -O - https://maedevu.maemo.org/testing-key-exp.asc | apt-key add -
     -     wget -O - https://maedevu.maemo.org/extras-key.asc | apt-key add -
-2. It is possible apt update freeze installing "gconf2".
+2. "Apt update" may freeze during installing "gconf2".
 The reason is that XSDL Xserver is open.
 You must close the application and the update will continue.